Skip to content

 • Batched fields all gain a leading num_envs dimension

-• Auto-reset on done=True is handled inside the vmapped body — no Python control flow needed
+• Auto-reset on done=True is handled inside the vmapped body via a jnp.where mask — no Python control flow needed

-• A small set of attributes (env, num_envs, config, plus single and batched space properties) gives quick access to the wrapped env's metadata
+• A small set of attributes (env, num_envs, n_slots, name, config, plus single and batched space properties) gives quick access to the wrapped environment's metadata

 • Call vec_env.compile() to trigger XLA compilation as a separate setup phase, with cached kernels reused across runs

-• Apply wrappers to your JaxEnv first, then pass the wrapped env to VecEnv
+• Apply wrappers to your JaxEnv first, then pass the wrapped environment to VecEnv

 Next, we'll look at using some new classes to make M heterogeneous environments with ease.
 See you there! 👋